The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 It was then seized by French troops as part of the Napoleonic art acquisitions, a vast campaign to bring Europe’s greatest masterpieces to Paris.
 At this time, the French argued that these masterpieces of art were in need of better conservation and had been neglected.
 They believed themselves to be the heirs and rightful caretakers of Western European Patrimony.

 However, transporting such an enormous canvas was no simple task.
-In order to move it across the Alps, the painting was cut into several pieces, rolled, and carefully shipped to France, where it would be reassembled and sewed back together.
+In order to move it across the Alps, the painting was cut into several pieces, rolled, and carefully shipped to France, where it would be reassembled and sewn back together.

 After Napoleon’s defeat at Waterloo in 1815, many looted artworks were returned to their countries of origin.
 Venice requested the return of The Wedding at Cana.
 However, Dominique Vivant Denon, the ambitious director of the Louvre, stated that the painting was too fragile to be moved again after its initial transport.
 Instead, France offered a replacement by sending a similar painting by French artist Charles Le Brun to Venice.